Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Enabling Techniques in Edge Video Analytics Systems

-Intra-device scheduling, also known as on-device scheduling, decides the granular and the order of tasks on a single device.
+Intra-device scheduling, also known as on-device scheduling, decides the granularity and order of tasks on a single device.
 It is a well-known problem in real-time systems.
-Compare to real-time scheduling, on-device scheduling of VA tasks often considers GPU and CPU resources, and takes into account “elasticity” in DL inference by selecting models of different complexity for different parts of the inputs.
-RT-mDL \cite{RT-mDL} considers a task scheduling problem in a resource-constrained edge device hosting different DL applications, each with respective deadline.
+Compared to real-time scheduling, on-device scheduling of VA tasks often considers GPU and CPU resources, and takes into account “elasticity” in DL inference by selecting models of different complexity for different parts of the inputs.
+RT-mDL \cite{RT-mDL} considers a task scheduling problem on a resource-constrained edge device hosting different DL applications, each with a respective deadline.
 This problem is common in multi-application systems such as autonomous driving \cite{RT-mDL}, where a set of DL tasks with heterogeneous latency requirements (e.g., on-road collision detection, pedestrian tracking, driver speech recognition, etc.) need to be executed concurrently on a resource-limited on-board device.
-To minimize the overall deadline missing rate, RT-mDL proposes a priority-based task scheduler that divides a DL task into CPU and GPU subtasks and schedules them using separate CPU and GPU task queues, which substantially improve the GPU and CPU temporal utilization.
-To improve spatial utilization of GPU, the scheduler employs a GPU packing strategy to enable parallel execution of DL inferences with priority guarantee.
-Heimdall \cite{Heimdall} considers a similar problem, i.e., dividing DNN tasks into units and orchestrate them between the GPU and CPU with priorities.
+To minimize the overall deadline missing rate, RT-mDL proposes a priority-based task scheduler that divides a DL task into CPU and GPU subtasks and schedules them using separate CPU and GPU task queues, which substantially improves the GPU and CPU temporal utilization.
+To improve the spatial utilization of the GPU, the scheduler employs a GPU packing strategy to enable parallel execution of DL inferences with priority guarantees.
+Heimdall \cite{Heimdall} considers a similar problem, i.e., dividing DNN tasks into units and orchestrating them between the GPU and CPU with priorities.
 Unlike RT-mDL, it allows inference tasks to be scheduled on CPUs.
-DNN-SAM \cite{DNN-SAM} first splits a DNN task into two sub-tasks: 1) a mandatory sub-task dedicated for a critical portion (e.g., containing target objects) of each image and 2) an optional sub-task for processing a down-scaled image, then executes them independently, and finally merges their results as a single output.
+DNN-SAM \cite{DNN-SAM} first splits a DNN task into two sub-tasks: 1) a mandatory sub-task dedicated to a critical portion (e.g., containing target objects) of each image and 2) an optional sub-task for processing a down-scaled image, then executes them independently, and finally merges their results as a single output.
 To achieve efficient and accurate detection performance, two priority-based scheduling algorithms with different optimization objectives (i.e., minimizing latency or maximizing accuracy) are utilized.
 DeepQuery \cite{DeepQuery} improves GPU utilization by co-locating delay-critical and delay-tolerant tasks on shared GPUs.
-The future resource demand of delay-critical tasks is predicted.
+The future resource demand for delay-critical tasks is predicted.
 If more resources are required, the batch-size of delay-tolerant tasks will be reduced by the scheduler to release resources.
-REMIX \cite{REMIX} presents a different subtask division scheme, which adaptively partitions an input frame into multiple non-uniform blocks, and assign each block a proper object detector.
+REMIX \cite{REMIX} presents a different sub-task division scheme, which adaptively partitions an input frame into multiple non-uniform blocks, and assigns each block a proper object detector.
 Specifically, blocks with dense objects will be processed with an expensive object detector, while the others will be handled with a cheap detector or even ignored.
-The key idea is similar to the spatial offloading, i.e. spatially partitioning the inference task on the input frame into multiple subtasks, but they differ in that 1) the blocks in REMIX are non-uniform, and 2) REMIX schedules subtasks locally on the same device, rather than offloading them.
+The key idea is similar to spatial offloading, i.e., spatially partitioning the inference task on the input frame into multiple sub-tasks, but they differ in that 1) the blocks in REMIX are non-uniform, and 2) REMIX schedules sub-tasks locally on the same device, rather than offloading them.
+Slightly different from REMIX, NeuLens \cite{NeuLens} processes the blocks in parallel with different sub-networks of a region-aware convolution (ARAC) supernet, which is an ensemble model.
+The per-block sub-network selection is controlled by a scheduler, based on application-specific SLOs.

 \end{enumerate}